rji-futures-lab/cli-to-insta/README.md

 ## Epilogue

-After you using `instapy-cli`, you might receive an automatic email from Instagram notifying you about a login from an unfamiliar device, specifically a Samsung SM-G930F.
+After using `instapy-cli`, you might receive an automatic email from Instagram notifying you about a login from an unfamiliar device, specifically a Samsung SM-G930F.

 ![You might get an email about a login to your account from a strange device.](strange-device-email.png)